What to do in the Garden in May

 Vegetables to sow in May

-Veg plants started early in the greenhouse may well be ready for potting on if not yet the time to plant out.
-It is essential if the plant roots are filling the pot, and conditions are not ready outside to plant out, that the plant is potted on to a larger pot.
-This is commonly needed with tomatoes which can be purchased as small plants, and will need to be potted on before being place in final position.
-More about growing tomatoes and video on potting on tomatoes.
-Even at this early stage tomatoes will be producing side shoots and it is important to remove this regularly.
+Tomato plants which are filling their pots and beginning to look at bit top heavy will need to be potted on before being planted in final position/container.
+More about growing tomatoes and video How (and why) to Pot on tomatoes.
+Even at this early stage tomatoes will be producing side shoots and it is important to remove these regularly.
 Advice on side shoots look like and how to remove them on growing tomatoes and video.
+E book "Success with Tomatoes".

 Herbs and Salad Crops